← Back to 史記

 14

-The left and right princes were not content with Shuo's establishment.
-In the fourth year of Duke Hui's reign, the left and right princes resented Duke Hui for slandering and killing the previous Crown Prince Ji to replace him.
-They then made rebellion, attacked Duke Hui, established Crown Prince Ji's younger brother Qian Mou as lord, and Duke Hui fled to Qi.
+The left and right princes were not content with Shuo's elevation.
+In the fourth year of Duke Hui's reign, they resented him for slandering and killing the previous Crown Prince Ji, so they rebelled, attacked Duke Hui, established Crown Prince Ji's younger brother Qian Mou as lord, and drove Duke Hui to Qi.

 15

-Wei lord Qian Mou reigned for eight years.
-Duke Xiang of Qi led the feudal lords who received the king's command to together attack Wei, received Duke Hui of Wei, and executed the left and right princes.
-Wei lord Qian Mou fled to Zhou, and Duke Hui ascended again.
+Lord Qian Mou of Wei reigned for eight years.
+Duke Xiang of Qi, acting on the king’s command, led the feudal lords in a joint attack on Wei, restored Duke Hui of Wei, and executed the left and right ministers.
+Lord Qian Mou of Wei fled to Zhou, and Duke Hui took the throne again.
 Duke Hui reigned for three years and went into exile.
-He was exiled for eight years and entered again.
-With the previous continuous years, altogether thirteen years.
+He remained in exile for eight years and then returned.
+Counting the years before and after, the total was thirteen.

 16

 In the twenty-fifth year, Duke Hui resented Zhou for harboring Qian Mou, and together with Yan attacked Zhou.
 King Hui of Zhou fled to Wen.
 Wei and Yan established King Hui's younger brother Kui as the king.
-In the twenty-ninth year, Zheng again received King Hui.
+In the twenty-ninth year, Zheng received King Hui once more.
 In the thirty-first year, Duke Hui died, and his son Duke Yi Chi succeeded him.

 17